efeminella/backbone-eventbroker/README.md

 ## EventBroker API
-Provides a general purpose Backbone Event Broker implementation based on the Backbone [Events API](http://documentcloud.github.com/backbone/#Events "Title").
+Provides a general purpose [Backbone](http://documentcloud.github.com/backbone/ "Title") Event Broker implementation based on the Backbone [Events API](http://documentcloud.github.com/backbone/#Events "Title").
 The `EventBroker` can be used directly to serve as a centralized event management mechanism for an entire application.
-Additional, context specific, namespaced brokers can also be created in order to provide unique brokers within a particular part of an application.
+Additional namespaced brokers can also be created in order to provide context specific brokers within a particular part of an application.

 ### Basic Usage
 The `EventBroker` can be used directly to publish and subscribe to events of interest: